AN0NCER/pdf-api-jpg/README.md

-# pdf-api-jpg
+# PHP Convertor
-Makes the conversion of pdf files to jpg images on the server with responses returned
+This script generates from a pdf document to an image.
+The image has only one use, after which it will be deleted.
+Script returns JSON to images to upload